basiliscos/cpp-rotor/docs/Patterns.md

-[sobjectizer] ships with build-in message box protection, i.e. when inbound message queue hits certain threshold an predefined action can be performed: an message can be silently dropped (the newest one), it can be transformed to some other kind of message, or actor or application can be shutted down etc.
+[sobjectizer] ships with build-in message box protection, i.e. when inbound message queue hits certain threshold an predefined action can be performed: an message can be silently dropped (the newest one), it can be transformed to some other kind of message, or actor or application can be shut down etc.

 In `rotor` there is no "inbound" queue, and the [sobjectizer]'s approach is not flexible enough: the overloading not always measured in number of